-- Some local authorities have implemented carbon budgeting at sub-corporate level.
-For example, South Ayrshire Council has allocated 10 year operational carbon budgets to services within each directorate to help manage and influence how spend on service provision can be better aligned to meet 2030 emission reduction targets.
-Budgets, allocated initially on the basis of historic emissions, will be reduced over time to bring services in line with 2030 targets.
-Services are challenged to use the resources available to meet targets, only calling on resource and capital request processes where proven to be necessary.
-Front line services are required to work with supporting services who have a critical role to play in facilitating the transition. - Edinburgh Council carried out a climate assessment of the Sustainable Capital Budget Strategy 2023-2033 based on a qualitative methodology co-developed by the Institute for Climate Economics (IC4E) with French municipalities and mayors.
+Edinburgh Council carried out a climate assessment of the Sustainable Capital Budget Strategy 2023-2033 based on a qualitative methodology co-developed by the Institute for Climate Economics (IC4E) with French municipalities and mayors.
 The overall process is summarised below which adopts a simple taxonomy to analyse expenditure identified as having impacts that are: highly favourable; favourable; neutral or unfavourable with respect to potential emissions (an adaptation methodology is being developed).
 The results provide a better understanding of the impact of expenditure on targets to help inform budget decisions.
 A summary of key findings from Edinburgh Council's adoption of the methodology is provided on page 9 of the Finance and Resources Committee Referral Report.

-Chesterfield Borough Council has developed a Climate Change Impact Assessment Tool (CCIA).
-The excel-based decision support tool generates an infographic showing a simple visual key to the main climate costs and benefits of any given decision.
-We are happy to make this tool freely available for other organisations to use and adapt for their own uses.
+Chesterfield Borough Council's Climate Change Impact Assessment Tool (CCIA) is an Excel-based decision support tool that generates an infographic showing a simple visual key to the main climate costs and benefits of any given decision.